RU1NJURED

 Here are common victim groups:

-• Accident Victims: Such as Cyclists, Pedestrians, Motorcyclists, or occupants of a vehicle, along with those who slipped or fell at work or at a public place, they all may seem fine on the outside, but inside?
-It is a storm that does not just go away, without treatment.
+• Accident Victims: Such as cyclists, pedestrians, motorcyclists or occupants of a vehicle who developed a trauma after an accident.
+Similarly, people who slipped or fell at work or at a public place may also suffer mental repercussions that do not just go away and require proper treatment.

 • Employees: Construction workers dealing with mental harm as well, after getting struck by a structural collapse at the site.